 The exuberant plot line is met with a certain Garth Marenghi feel as there is definitely something being mocked here, but what that is is constantly changing.
 This can range from the corniness of detective dramas such as Columbo, the classic Partridgean comedy or the matter of fact life in suburbia for a wannabe megastar, among other things.

 The film is entirely funny and farcical, with both what you see and what you hear (sound effects and soundtrack alike), and it would seem that it is more than just a run of the mill British comedy.
 Harking back in its inspirations as far as The Goonies and Pythons, Mindhorn is set to be a landmark in UK comedy.
-It hopefully will open up the barriers for where the comedy industry’s direction in the UK may lie.
+It will hopefully open barriers for a reformed path for the UK comedy industry’s to take.

 WRITER/DIRECTOR: Julian Barratt and Simon Farnaby/ Sean Foley